MartinYeung5/hackathon_project/README.md

 ### Role
 ### Donators (Collect products from donators):
-1. Collect expired cosmetic products from cosmetic manufacturers/ cosmetic shops. (we prefer the they can donate the products to us since we may don’t have money to support the payment for expired cosmetic products.
-However, we can share the profit with them.
-We can utilize the smart contract and blockchain network to ensure the manufacturers will receive some profit when our team get profit from the recycle product sale.)
+1. Cosmetic manufacturers/ cosmetic shops can donate or sell the expired cosmetic products to our partners
-2. Collect expired cosmetic products from public.
-We will setup different collection stations for public to donate their expired cosmetic products.
+2. Public can donate or sell the expired cosmetic products to our partners.
 In order to increase the motivation, we will give them 1 NFT as identity reorganization/membership.
-We will share our profit with them.
-It means that when we get profit form the expired cosmetic products, the donator will receive the profit too.
+Our partner can share their profit with them.
+It means that when Our partner get profit form the expired cosmetic products, the donator will receive the profit too.

 #### Partners:
 1. Recycling company and NGO, we will collaborate with them to promote green life and protect our Earth.